AlestackOverglow/doubleclick-fixer/README.md

 # Mouse Double Click Fixer

-A program to fix the problem of double clicks when the mouse is worn out.
-Works in the background and blocks unwanted repeated clicks that occur due to mechanical wear of the left mouse button.
+A program to fix the problem of double clicks that occur due to mechanical wear of the left mouse button.

-Takes up minimal space and uses minimal resources (like zero)
+Works in the background and blocks unwanted repeated clicks.
+Takes up minimal space and uses minimal resources (like zero), no admin rights required .

 **Note: If it doesn't work, just adjust the threshold in the settings, because different mice require different ones.**